holochain-immersive/forum-happ/EXERCISES.md

 - Annotate this struct with `#[hdk_entry]` to declare it as a Holochain entry.
 - Add the `Post` entry type to the `entry_defs![]` for the zome.

-2. Create a function `create_post` that receives a `CreatePostInput` struct, creates the post and returns the `HeaderHash` of the created post.
+2. Create a function `create_post` that receives a `CreatePostInput` struct, creates the post and returns the `ActionHash` of the created post.
 Define the `CreatePostInput` as a struct that has a field `post` of type `Post`.

 3. Add the `PathEntry` entry definition to the array of entry definitions.